News September 2019 Put-in-Bay Ohio

-Township Park District that guides you through all the nature trails on South Bass Island.
-The booklets can be found at each trailhead and Freshwater Remedies at 1331 Langram Rd. across from the Put-in-Bay Airport.
+Township Park District guides you through all the nature trails on South Bass Island.
+The booklets are at each trailhead and Freshwater Remedies at 1331 Langram Rd. across from the Put-in-Bay Airport.
 You might have read about this in a previous Put-in-Bay News in 2017.

 Put-in-Bay T-shirt Company